dujar/storage_image_service/README.md

 yarn
 ## HOW TO RUN
 ### setup
-run this at the beginning and run it again if the tests failed.
+run this at the beginning and run it again if the tests fail
 ```yarn setup```
 ### tests
 ```yarn test```